 Autism in Racing: Overview

-With thanks to funding from the Racing Foundation and Sir Peter O’Sullevan Charitable Trust, Autism in Racing seeks to raise awareness of autism, educate racing’s workforce and customers about autism and piloted autism-friendly sensory spaces on racecourses during 2021.
-Read more about the evaluation of the pilot year here.
+With thanks to funding from the Racing Foundation, Sir Peter O’Sullevan Charitable Trust, HWPA and other supporters, Autism in Racing seeks to raise awareness of autism, educate racing’s workforce and customers about autism and has hosted over 30 autism-friendly racedays at British racecourses since 2021.

 Autism in Racing is a further example of the sport’s desire to promote equality, diversity and inclusion at all levels.

 If you’d like to find out more, or host a raceday, you can contact us by email here.

 Who is involved?